cnoe-io/website/docs/reference-implementation/integrations/reference-impl.md

 ## Installation

 **_NOTE:_**
-- If you'd like to run this in your web browser through Codespaces, please follow [the instructions here](./codespaces.md) to install instead.
+- If you'd like to run this in your web browser through Codespaces, please follow [the instructions here](https://github.com/cnoe-io/stacks/blob/main/ref-implementation/codespaces.md) to install instead.

 - _This example assumes that you run the reference implementation with the default port configguration of 8443 for the idpBuilder.
-If you happen to configure a different host or port for the idpBuilder, the manifests in the reference example need to be updated and be configured with the new host and port. you can use the [replace.sh](replace.sh) to change the port as desired prior to applying the manifest as instructed in the command above._
+If you happen to configure a different host or port for the idpBuilder, the manifests in the reference example need to be updated and be configured with the new host and port.

 Run the following command from the root of this repository.